7 Reasons to Hire a Birth Doula

 From non-stop support to better birth outcomes

-- Birth doulas provide support during pregnancy and labor and delivery.
-They can support you emotionally, physically, and by supplying resources and expertise.
+- Birth doulas provide support during pregnancy, labor, and delivery.
+They can support you both emotionally and physically.

 - They are by your side throughout your entire birth experience.